leonarduschen/cmdchess/docs/source/index.rst

-.. cmdchess documentation master file, created by sphinx-quickstart on Wed Jul 29 18:18:36 2020.
+.. cmdchess documentation master file, created by sphinx-quickstart on Mon Aug 17 18:43:51 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to cmdchess documentation!
+cmdchess
 ====================================

 .. toctree::
    :maxdepth: 2
-   :caption: Contents:
+   :caption: Table of Contents

+   readme

 Indices and tables
 ==================